 - How each component of analytics supports overall business decision making and how much human intervention is needed at every step of analytics.

-- As you go incorporating more and more analytics, human intelligence is replaced more and more with artificial intelligence and automations.
+- As you go incorporating more and more analytics, human intelligence is replaced more and more with artificial intelligence and automation.

 - Thereby, return on investment and in general intrinsic business value also increases, as there are more automated business decisions augmented by data and statistical data models.